blakegarretson/essentials/main.md

 - [GIMP](http://www.gimp.org/): A tried-and-true robust image editor similar to Photoshop.
 It might not be appropriate for a casual user who just wants to crop some photos, but it’s not really suited for pros either given some of the missing features.
 Having said that, it will almost certainly get the job done if you have the patience to learn the tool.
 Bonus: the scripting allows for complex plugins and automation. [✽](#copy:brew install --cask gimp)
 - [Inkscape](https://inkscape.org/en/): Incredibly capable vector image editor for creating professional quality, scalable diagrams, logos, you-name-it.
 While I wouldn’t say GIMP seriously rivals Photoshop, I *would* say Inkscape’s functionality nearly rivals Adobe Illustrator, although sometimes the tools don’t map one-to-one. [✽](#copy:brew install --cask inkscape)

+## Non-Destructive Photo Processing

+- [darktable](https://www.darktable.org/): If you work with raw photo files or want to get the most out of your photos, a non-destructive post-production software like darktable is essential.
+This is your digital darkroom.
+This isn’t about “photoshopping” a picture; instead it’s all about histograms, levels, curves, sharpening, colors, lens correction, noise, etc. The batch processing toolset is robust and well-rounded, although the learning curve is steep and may not be appropriate for casual users. [✽](#copy:brew install --cask darktable)
+    - If the darktable workflow doesn’t work for you, you may want to try [RawTherapee](https://www.rawtherapee.com/) because it does some tasks easier or at least differently.
+While the overall toolset doesn’t compare to darktable, all the essentials and more are here. [✽](#copy:brew install --cask rawtherapee)

+## Photo Management

+- [digiKam](https://www.digikam.org) is a great way to organize your photo collection, download photos from your camera or SD card, and cull large collections of photos.
+It has facial recognition if you need to find pictures of certain people, and it will also export directly to some cloud storage services and even websites like iNaturalist.
+While it does offer a decent array of editing tools and batch processing options, it falls short of apps like darktable, and I really only recommend digiKam for managing your photo library. [✽](#copy:brew install --cask digikam)
+    - [XnView MP](https://www.xnview.com/en/xnviewmp/) might be more to your liking if you are a casual user that just wants to view a collection of photos and do some basic adjustments.
+It has an old school interface with simple controls that may be more intuitive for some people.
+It has all the essential functions and more. [✽](#copy:brew install --cask xnviewmp)

 ## Digital Sketching/Painting

 - [Krita](https://krita.org/en/) is fantastic digital painting software.
 If you’re into illustration or digital painting, it has what you need.
 Krita has plenty of great features, but one thing that stands out to me is that it comes with a large selection of high quality brushes that are excellent.
 Personally, I have moved my digital painting to an iPad, so I’m not using Krita much these days, but I still would recommend it for desktop use.
 As an added bonus, even though it is best known for its digital painting, Krita has many features that make it a great choice for general photo editing for many use cases. [✽](#copy:brew install --cask krita)

-## Photo Management/Processing/Viewing

-- [digiKam](https://www.digikam.org) is a great way to manage your photo collection and do editing and batch processing.
-It’s especially good at culling large collections of photos, and it has facial recognition if you need to find pictures of certain people.
-It will also export directly to some cloud storage services and even websites like iNaturalist.
-The learning curve might be a bit steep for casual users, but it has a wealth of features. [✽](#copy:brew install --cask digikam)
-- [darktable](https://www.darktable.org/): If you work with raw photo files or want to get the most out of your photos, a non-destructive post-production software like darktable is essential.
-This isn’t about “photoshopping” a picture; instead it’s all about histograms, levels, curves, sharpening, colors, lens correction, noise, etc. The toolset here is robust and well-rounded.
-Having said that, for most people, this is probably overkill. [✽](#copy:brew install --cask darktable)

-### Honorable Mentions

-- [RawTherapee](https://www.rawtherapee.com/) is similar enough to darktable and digiKam that it is a bit redundant, but you may want to try it because it does some things better or easier.
-Give it a try if the apps above aren’t a good fit for you. [✽](#copy:brew install --cask rawtherapee)
-- [XnView MP](https://www.xnview.com/en/xnviewmp/) might be more to your liking if you are a casual user that just wants to view a collection of photos and do some basic adjustments.
-It has an old school interface with simple controls that may be more intuitive for some people.
-It has all the essential functions and more. [✽](#copy:brew install --cask xnviewmp)

 ## AI Image Generation